 Cerebral Palsy Claims

-Our medical negligence team specialises in pursuing birth injury claims, in particular cerebral palsy claims.
+Our medical negligence solicitors specialise in pursuing birth injury claims, in particular cerebral palsy claims.
 Our experienced team has handled many cerebral palsy claims recovering substantial damages for our clients on a 'no win, no fee' basis.
 We have the knowledge and experience to deal with these complex and difficult cases.

 Most families cannot afford the expensive but necessary equipment and treatment to enable a child with Cerebral Palsy to lead a fulfilling life.
 The demanding daily routines and often 24 hour care can be difficult for parents to deal with without outside help.

 We regularly obtain multi-million pound awards for clients with cerebral palsy.
 This ensures that our clients can obtain the best treatment, therapy, education and accommodation to suit their needs throughout their lifetime.
 In many situations annual payments are awarded in addition to lump sum payments.

 If your child has developed Cerebral Palsy and you would like to make a claim, contact our specialist team of solicitors who can help you recover the compensation your child deserves.
 Call us today or start your claim online and we will call you back.